 Pine Bluff is a medium-sized city located in the state of Arkansas.
 With a population of 43,841 people and 19 constituent neighborhoods, Pine Bluff is the ninth largest community in Arkansas.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Pine Bluff is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Pine Bluff isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Pine Bluff are a mix of both white- and blue-collar jobs.
 Overall, Pine Bluff is a city of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Pine Bluff who work in office and administrative support (13.07%), sales jobs (8.82%), and teaching (7.51%).

 In terms of college education, Pine Bluff is nearly on par with the US average for all cities of 21.84%: 17.57% of adults 25 and older in Pine Bluff have a bachelor's degree or advanced degree.

 The per capita income in Pine Bluff in 2010 was $17,222, which is middle income relative to Arkansas, and low income relative to the rest of the US.
 This equates to an annual income of $68,888 for a family of four.
 Pine Bluff also has one of the higher rates of people living in poverty in the nation, with 32.46% of its population below the federal poverty line.

 Pine Bluff is a very ethnically-diverse city.
 The people who call Pine Bluff home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Pine Bluff residents report their race to be Black or African-American, followed by White.
 Important ancestries of people in Pine Bluff include German, Irish, European, and French .

 The most common language spoken in Pine Bluff is English.
 Other important languages spoken here include Spanish and Langs. of India.